vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 ## General evolution

-* Symptoms of reflux have gone down over time (burping, susceptibility to getting / long recover time from mouth injuries.
+* Symptoms of reflux have gone down over time (burping, susceptibility to getting / long recovery time from mouth injuries).

 * Flatulence seems to have dropped around the week of 2024-08-12.
 Burping and stomach rumble also seem to have dropped